 At BODYWELLE, your progress is monitored through regular check-ins and data tracking.
 Weight, waist circumference, appetite changes, and energy levels are all used to evaluate how the medication is working.

-Easing Common Ozempic Side Effects
+Ozempic Side Effects Timeline

 Some symptoms require follow-up with your provider.
 Contact BODYWELLE if you experience: